oroinc/documentation/user_guide/intro_users_and_benefits.rst

 Tools for the System Configurator and Administrator
 ---------------------------------------------------

-OroCRM is infinitely configurable and provides tools that allow system configurators to tailor the system in accordance with the business’s needs.
-OroCRM also provides tools for day to day administration of the system.
+OroCRM is infinitely configurable and comes with tools that will allow you to tailor the system in accordance with your business’s needs.
+OroCRM also has tools for the day-to-day administration of the system.
 These tools include:

 - Personalizing and localizing the system